 and television, to communicate Christianity.

 is a phenomenon in which people appear to speak

 Should any Religion have the right to Abuse

 also be related to the publics interpretation

 Practice What You Preach, why is this so difficult?
 Counterintuitive

 Evolutionary Psychology of Religion

-Do as I say not as I do, where's the good example?
+Do as I say, not as I do.
+Where's the

 Why does religion sometimes look like a

 Instead of giving me a puzzle made of words why don't you just